Can Dogs Eat Durian? Everything You Need to Know-2024

 Contains Antioxidants that Promote Overall Health

-Antioxidants in durian may contribute to cardiovascular health by protecting against oxidative damage to blood vessels and reducing the risk of chronic diseases.
+Antioxidants in it may contribute to cardiovascular health by protecting against oxidative damage to blood vessels and reducing the risk of chronic diseases.

 Provides a Source of Energy due to its Carbohydrate Content

-• Durian is a carbohydrate-rich fruit, containing natural sugars that provide a quick source of energy.
+• Itis a carbohydrate-rich fruit, containing natural sugars that provide a quick source of energy.

-• The combination of carbohydrates and fats in durian makes it a satisfying and energizing snack or addition to meals, ideal for replenishing energy stores after physical activity.
+• The combination of carbohydrates and fats in it makes it a satisfying and energizing snack or addition to meals, ideal for replenishing energy stores after physical activity.

 Can Dogs Eat Durian?